show/hide words to know

 Bipolar neurons have one axon and only one dendrite branch.
 They pass signals from one neuron to the next inside the central nervous system.

-Purkinje neurons (named after the man who discovered them) are found in the cerebral cortex, the part of the brain that controls balance, timing of actions, attention and language.
+Purkinje neurons (named after the man who discovered them) are found in the cerebellum, the part of the brain that controls balance, coordination, and timing of actions.
 They have one axon and a very dense and complicated dendrite arrangement.